jungledre/apartment_lab_sql/README.md

 Bonus (this might require you to look up documentation online)

 ```
-1. Create a foreign key that references the owner_id in the owners table and forces the constraint ON DELETE NO ACTION.
-2. Show all of the information from the owners table and the properties table in one joined table.
-3. In the properties table change the name of the column "name" to "property_name".
+1. In the properties table change the name of the column "name" to "property_name".
-4. Count the total number of properties where the owner_id is between 1 and 3.
+2. Count the total number of properties where the owner_id is between 1 and 3.
 ```